Natalia Garibotto Puts Pert Derrière On Display In Thong Bikini

 "You could sell me anything," a second Instagram user joked.

-“You are so gorgeous!” a third admirer added with pink heart and a smiley face emoji.
+"You are so gorgeous!" a third admirer added, with pink hearts and a smiley face emoji.

 Natalia gives her online audience plenty of content to get excited about.
-Last week, she shared a video that saw her wiggle her booty while wearing a pink thong.
+Last week, she shared a video where she wiggled her booty while wearing a pink thong.
 The video captured her outside on deck that overlooked a body of water.
 She took turned showing of her front and back sides while she appeared to have some fun in the sun.